kitnil/awesome/README.md

 - [comp.lang.lisp-archive](https://github.com/noend2/comp.lang.lisp-archive) -
 - [awesome-tmux](https://github.com/rothgar/awesome-tmux) - A list of awesome resources for tmux
 - [stanford-cs-229-machine-learning](https://github.com/afshinea/stanford-cs-229-machine-learning) - VIP cheatsheets for Stanford's CS 229 Machine Learning
-- [test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - :sparkles: A collection of *nix Sysadmin Test Questions and Answers.
+- [test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - A collection of *nix Sysadmin Test Questions and Answers.
 Test your knowledge and skills in different fields with these Q/A.
 - [unmaintainable-code](https://github.com/Droogans/unmaintainable-code) - A more maintainable, easier to share version of the infamous http://mindprod.com/jgloss/unmain.html
 - [100-Days-Of-ML-Code](https://github.com/Avik-Jain/100-Days-Of-ML-Code) - 100 Days of ML Coding
 - [notation](https://github.com/hypotext/notation) - Collection of quotes on notation design & how it affects thought.